hunterh37/DicyaninHandTracking/README.md

 # HandTracking

-A Swift package for hand tracking and gesture recognition in visionOS and iOS applications.
+A Swift package for hand tracking and gesture recognition in visionOS applications.

 ## Overview

-HandTracking provides a simple and efficient way to implement hand tracking and gesture recognition in your visionOS and iOS applications.
+HandTracking provides a simple and efficient way to implement hand tracking and gesture recognition in your visionOS applications.
 It offers a high-level API for tracking hand movements, detecting gestures, and managing hand interactions with 3D objects.

 ## Features

 - Hand tracking and gesture recognition
-- Support for both visionOS and iOS
+- Support for both visionOS
 - Easy integration with RealityKit
 - Customizable hand visualization
 - Tool interaction system